treb0r/gatsby-starter-netlify-cms/src/pages/about/index.md

 ---
 templateKey: about-page
-title: 'Test our values, why don''t you?, migth as well!'
+title: 'Test our values, why don''t you?, might as well!'
 ---
 ### This is the first paragraph